henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/README.md

 ### Motivation

 I created this configuration because the Anycubic i3 Prusa clone is hard to find nowadays.
 However, I still use and repair mine, and I wanted to share this to help others who might be in a similar situation.
-By sharing this, I hope to contribute to the community and keep the printer running for as long as possible
+By sharing this, I hope to help those that try desperately searching for configurations related to this printer.

 ## Configuration